 Yeah.

-I mean, you're the consummate bro broadcasting professional, all kidding aside, and I know you understand the Republicans have serious problems with their branding.
+I mean, you're the consummate broadcasting professional, all kidding aside, and I know you understand the Republicans have serious problems with their branding.

-But why doesn't Boehner just phrase it in terms of how much the national debt is going up every day.
+But why doesn't Boehner just phrase it in terms of how much the national debt is going up every day?

 And they say, well, they won't cover us properly when we do it.

-I I'm not excusing it, I'm just I cannot accurately describe it for it.
+I cannot accurately describe it for you.

-Can't well, I can't impress upon you enough just how much of an influence it is over what they do and don't do.
+Well, I can't impress upon you enough just how much of an influence it is over what they do and don't do.

-They are literally petrified of the beltway media.
+They are literally petrified of the Beltway media.

 Yeah, that's just hard to believe.